CakeDC/cakephp-api/docs/Documentation/overview.md

 Nested Crud service gentting parent params from routing system and if it is presents loads Nested extension for all actions.

-Falback service is default implemeention of Nested Crud that defines routes for 1-level deep nesting.
+Fallback service is default implemeention of Nested Crud that defines routes for 1-level deep nesting.

+Crud actions define some events that depend on the type of action and more details could be checked in documentation.

+* Action.Crud.onPatchEntity (applied for add/edit actions)
+* Action.Crud.onFindEntities (applied for index action)
+* Action.Crud.afterFindEntities (applied for index action)
+* Action.Crud.onFindEntity (applied for view action)

 ### Listing Service.